TAKE YOUR TIME WITH SLOW COFFEE

 Morning mindfulness practices can provide a mood boost, improved focus, improved productivity and lower levels of stress and anxiety later in the day.
 The process of making slow coffee is an excellent way to engage with the principles of mindfulness while getting a delicious cup of coffee at the end as well!

-Filter your water and be precise when reaching the optimum temperature (more on this later), carefully place high-quality paper filters in your Kinto brewer and rinse with an initial round of hot water.
+Filter your water and be precise when reaching the optimum temperature, carefully place high-quality paper filters in your Kinto brewer and rinse with an initial round of hot water.
 Discard the water and carefully pour the ground coffee into the filter, shaking to settle the ground and then place your carafe on your scales set to zero.
 Pour 60 grams of ‘blooming water’ using a spiral motion from the middle to the outside.

 For your main pour, slowly raise the spout above the brewer for 15 seconds to aerate the water, then lower for a further 15 seconds and continue to pour into the filter in a clockwise circular motion.
 Continue pouring until you reach 220 grams - the total main pouring process should take 45 seconds.